Prince Andrew among global figures under scrutiny after Epstein’s death

 LONDON — Britain's Prince Andrew, one of Queen Elizabeth II’s four children, is among the prominent figures to be engulfed in the uproar following Jeffrey Epstein’s death in a Manhattan jail.

-Andrew, the queen’s 59-year-old second-born son, was named in court documents released on Friday.
+Andrew, 59, the queen’s second-born son, was named in court documents released Friday.

 Jeffrey Epstein's death raises questionsAug.
 11, 201901:45

-The court documents relate to a 2015 defamation lawsuit that Epstein’s alleged victim, Virginia Roberts Giuffre, filed against British socialite and former longtime member of Epstein’s inner circle, Ghislaine Maxwell.
+The court documents relate to a 2015 defamation lawsuit that one of Epstein’s alleged victims, Virginia Roberts Giuffre, filed against British socialite and former longtime member of Epstein’s inner circle, Ghislaine Maxwell.

-In her 2016 deposition included in the documents released on Friday, Johanna Sjoberg — a woman who alleged she was forced to have sex with Epstein by Maxwell — said that Andrew touched her breast while they sat on a couch in Epstein's Manhattan apartment in 2001.
+In her 2016 deposition included in the documents released Friday, Johanna Sjoberg — a woman who alleged she was forced by Maxwell to have sex with Epstein — said that Andrew touched her breast while they sat on a couch in Epstein's Manhattan apartment in 2001.

 The unsealed court documents revealed that Giuffre, now 36, said in her own 2016 deposition that Epstein and Maxwell directed her to provide sexual services for a number powerful American and foreign men — including a “foreign president,” “a well-known prime minister” and a “large hotel chain owner.”